by Andrea M. Darcy

 First of all, know you are not alone in finding any kind of family Xmas dinner a bit of a nightmare.
 Family dynamics tend to quickly surface with a bit of Christmas cheer, aka alcohol.
 And our family can struggle to see us as the adult we have become and not the child they knew, ditto for our siblings who can ignite old rivalries.
 Also, if you are visiting a partner’s family, they might be very protective despite themselves.

 Use tricks and recommendations that therapists and coaches do to survive Xmas dinner with your sanity intact.

 1. Reflect like a star.

-And listening is a kind of magic – others are suddenly at ease, and the more they talk about themselves, the more they like you (yes, even your future mother-in-law).
+Listening is a kind of magic.
+It puts others at ease, and the more they talk about themselves, the more they like you (yes, even your future mother-in-law).

 True, counsellors spend years learning how to be a highly attuned listener.
 But you can learn key tips.

 First, don’t be planning what to say next in your head, which means you come across as distracted.
 Just fully focus on what the person is saying, repeating it in your head if it helps.

 Then do what is called ‘reflecting back’.
 This means you take what they said and repeat it back, with slight variation.
 “I ran the marathon ten times and hurt my back.”/ “You ran the marathon ten times but and ended up with an injury?”.
 The other person rarely realises you are repeating what they say, but will continue on, feeling good they are being listened to.

 This is also a great technique to use if you are stuck talking with a family member who tends to be nosy or to upset you.
 It stops you from reacting.
 And if you have misunderstood their seemingly rude comment, it gives them a chance to clear up the mistake and explain what they really meant.